cecilegltslmcs/cecilegltslmcs/README.md

 - 🔭 Exploring site reliability engineering and backend development — more to come soon.
 - 🧠 I used to be a behavioural neuroscience researcher, then moved into machine learning and data engineering — now diving into dev/SRE.
-- 🛠️ Technologies I use (or will soon): **Python, Java, Bash, Go, Perl, Docker, Kubernetes, Ansible, Prometheus, Grafana, Vagrant**
+- 🛠️ Technologies I use (or will soon): **Python, Java, Bash, Go, Docker/Podman, Kubernetes, Ansible, Prometheus, Grafana, Vagrant**
 - 🗂️ I also write a lot — notes, tech watch, worldbuilding — most of it stays private (for now 😉)

 - ⚡ **Fun fact**: I probably debug systems the same way I used to study brains